WengYuen/MRes_EEC_Summer_Project/README.md

 # MRes EEC Summer Project
-All R scripts used in the summer project can be found in this repository.
+The R script for the summer project can be found in this repository.

 # Author
 Name: Weng Yuen Chin